All-Star Selection Process

 4. Managers Meeting.
 The All-Star manager calls a meeting of the regular season TVLL managers who nominated players for their respective All-Star age group.
 During this meeting the managers are asked to provide further justification as to why they nominated certain players from their team and the other managers in the meeting can also provide input or information as to why they may agree or disagree with the nominating manager's evaluation of that player.

 5. Tryouts.
 All players nominated are then required to attend a tryout.
 The tryout is run by representatives from the TVLL Board of Directors who do not have children trying out for the same All-Star team.
 The All-Star manager will evaluate nominees at the tryout and solicit input from other TVLL Board of Directors in attendance at the tryout.
 Also, parents of All-Star nominees will not be allowed to attend the tryout, but will be informed what time the tryout will end at which time they will be asked to pick-up their child.
 In order to tryout, the parents of an All-Star nominee must stipulate that their son/daughter will be available for the entire All-Star tournament (often covering late June and most of July depending on the age group).
-If parents indicate their son/daughter is available and will be fully committed to the tournament and they in turn miss games for reasons other than injury, illness or family emergency, their son/daughter will be replaced on the All-Star Team by another player and not be considered eligible for All-Star nomination and selection the following season.
+If parents indicate their son/daughter is available and will be fully committed to the tournament and they in turn miss games for reasons other than injury, illness or family emergency, their son/daughter may be replaced on the All-Star Team by another player, or subject to suspension by the PAC.

 6. Team/Player Selections.